-The term 'research' is specifically used to refer to all aspects of the research process, including to the development of hypotheses, preparation of funding applications, protocol design, generation of data, data recording and analysis, writing-up, publishing and other forms of dissemination of research results.
+The term 'research' describes all aspects of the research process, including the development of hypotheses, preparation of funding applications, design of protocols, experiments and other investigative approaches, generation of data, data recording, data storage, and analysis, writing-up, publishing and other forms of dissemination of research results.

-This code of practice is underpinned by the international framework and standards for research integrity are set out in the Singapore Statement on Research Integrity (2010); the European Code of Conduct for Research Integrity (2010); and by specific UK standards, including those set out by the UK Nolan Committee on Standards in Public Life (1994) and in the Universities UK Concordat to Support Research Integrity (2019).
-This code therefore specifically supports the commitments of the 2019 UK concordat:
+This CoP is underpinned by the international framework and standards for research integrity as set out in the Singapore Statement on Research Integrity (2010); the European Code of Conduct for Research Integrity (2023); and by specific UK standards, including those set out by the Montreal Statement on Research Integrity in Cross-Boundary Research Collaborations (2013) and in the Universities UK Concordat to Support Research Integrity (2019).

+This CoP therefore specifically supports the five commitments of the 2019 UK concordat: